 By focusing on savings, I challenged myself to not spend on stupid sh!t for 1 month.
 This 1 month eventually turned into 2, 3, and now 11 months.

 By “stupid sh!t” I mean the things that only gave me temporarily satisfaction.
 For example, I was constantly shopping for “deals” at HomeSense or Ikea to decorate my home.
 Or, the time when I made an impulse purchase on a Prada bag, along with some other pricey bags, just to make myself feel better from a bad day of work.
 I don’t even use those bags anymore.
 I only use 1-2 that I really love.

 Being 100% honest with myself, I admit that I was only spending on “nice” things to temporarily make myself feel better because I was always self conscious of myself.

-I thought by having a beautifully decorated home to show for was going to make me happy; that bringing nice bags to work (at a job I hate) was going to make me feel great.
+I thought by having a beautifully decorated home to show for was going to make me happy; that bringing nice bags to work (at the jobs I didn’t like) was going to make me feel great.
 But no, none of this was a solution to happiness.
 I was too preoccupied with materialistic goods and that’s where I made mistakes with my money.

 After going through this challenge, this is what I learned from my no-spend challenge.